Non-ergodic statistics and spectral density estimation for stationary real harmonizable symmetric $\alpha$-stable

-We use the \texttt{MinPeakProminence} parameter in \texttt{Matlab}'s \texttt{findpeaks} algorithm for the iteration's stopping criterion.
-The specific value of \texttt{MinPeakProminence} is chosen manually depending on the desired sensitivity of \texttt{findpeaks} on the iteration's periodograms.
+The choice of $N$, i.e. the number of iterations, therefore the number of frequencies to be estimated, depends on the sample size $n$ as follows.
+The convergence rate of the kernel density estimator $\hat{f}_{N,n}$ depends on both the sample size $n$ and the number $N$ of estimated frequencies, see Remark \ref{convratesfinal}.
+In particular, the convergence of the ratio $N^{2/5}/n$ to $0$ is crucial.
+Since the sample size $n$ is fixed for a given path observation, we chose $N$ such that $N^{2/5}/n\approx\varepsilon$ for some small error $\varepsilon>0$.
+The resulting estimate $\hat{Z}_{1,n},\dots,\hat{Z}_{N,n}$ will be used for the kernel density inference of the spectral density $f$.

-We consider one path realization of a SRH $S1.5S$ process for all examples $f_1,\dots,f_4$ in Figures \ref{fig:allhista15} and \ref{fig:allfa15}.
-Each path is sampled on the interval $[0,T]$, $T=500$, at $n=10^3$ equidistant points.
-The number of frequencies in the series representation of $X$ is set to $N=10^4$.
-The histograms of the frequency estimates $\hat{Z}_{k,n}$ from the peak locations in the periodogram for example $f_1,\dots,f_4$ are depicted in Figure \ref{fig:allhista15}.
+We use \texttt{Matlab}'s \texttt{findpeaks} function for to detect the peaks and their locations in the periodogram.
+The specific value of the function's parameter \texttt{MinPeakProminence} is chosen such that the above iteration does not break before delivering $N$ frequency estimates.

 The computation of the periodogram is performed with \emph{zero-padding} \cite[Chapter 8]{signalprocessing}, i.e. zeros are added at the end of the sample resulting in a new sample $(x(1),\dots,x(n),0,\dots,0)$ of length $\tilde{n}>n$.
 Hence, the discrete Fourier transform is computed on a finer grid $\left\{2\pi j/\tilde{n}\right\}_{j=1}^{\tilde{n}}$ resulting in an interpolation of the periodogram between the actual Fourier frequencies $\left\{2\pi j/n\right\}_{j=1}^n$, which allows us to better distinguish between peaks.
 Zero-padding has no noticable effect on the computation time of the periodogram estimate.
 It is practical to choose $\tilde{n}$ to be a power of 2 to make use of the (Cooley-Tukey or radix-2) fast Fourier transform and its reduced complexity of $O(\tilde{n}\log\tilde{n})$ compared to the direct computation of the discrete Fourier transform \cite[Chapter 9]{signalprocessing}.
-For our examples the samples were zero-padded with $\tilde{n}=2^{13}=8192$.
+For our examples the samples are zero-padded with $\tilde{n}=2^{13}=8192$ if $n<\tilde{n}$.